 In 1988 Bill was inducted into the West Coast Kustoms Hall of Fame.
 In 1992 the '41 Bat was named "Custom Car of the Year" by Kustom Kemps of America, and in 1996 Bill was also named International Show Car Association Builder of the Year.
 In 1997 he was inducted into Darryl Starbird's National Custom Car Hall of Fame.

 Bill’s grandsons, Matthew, Mitchell and Michael have spent several hours with their grandpa in the shop, and Bill has been passing his talents on to them, learning them the tricks of the trade.
 Brad Masterson of Masterson Kustoms is another apprentice of Bill Hines.

 In 2004, Bill was part of Jesse James build team on the Monster Garage's Old-School '54 Chevy project.
 Entering the show in his Bat, equipped with a cigar, it seems like the younger generation of kustom car builders rediscovered this old legend.

-Bill Hines' Cars
+Bill Hines' Personal Cars

 Cars Restyled by Bill Hines